meru-a/meru-a/README.md

 I am currently participating in a batch at the [Recurse Center](https://www.recurse.com/)!

 - 🌱 Currently learning: TypeScript (React, Next.js, Three.js) and Python (Django, DS)
-- 🔨 Currently working on: [dashcel](https://github.com/pearlescence-m/dashcel) - a cross-platform desktop application for automatic Excel-to-Python dashboard conversion
+- 🔨 Currently working on: [dashcel](https://github.com/pearlescence-m/dashcel) - a cross-platform application for automatic Excel-to-Python dashboard conversion
 - 💬 Let's talk about web dev, 3D shaders, desktop apps, ML and all of the awesome modern things!
 - ⚡ Fun fact: a superpower I wish I had is elemental manipulation and telepathy is a superpower I'd hate to have